scalar-labs/scalardb-samples/scalardb-graphql-sample/README.md

 {% capture notice--info %}
 **Note**

-ScalarDB GraphQL is now deprecated.
-Please see [Getting Started with ScalarDB Cluster](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/getting-started-with-scalardb-cluster/) instead.
+ScalarDB GraphQL Server is now deprecated, and consequently, this sample code is also deprecated.
+To use the ScalarDB GraphQL interface, you need to use ScalarDB Cluster, which is available only in the Enterprise edition.
+For more information, see [ScalarDB Cluster](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/).
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>